 Click here to view the video in Anindilyakwan.

-For more information on this and regarding species of animals that are prohibited or restricted to within the Groote Archipelago, click on the link below.
+For more information regarding species of animals that are prohibited or restricted within the Groote Eylandt Archipelago, please see the prohibited plant and animal species list below.

 All plants brought to the Groote Archipelago must be sourced from an approved commercial plant wholesaler only.
 Pre-approval in writing must be obtained from the ALC before plants are transported by barge to Alyangula – no other method of transport, e.g. via plane, is permitted.
 Plants and soil can harbor serious pest species such as weeds, cane toads and invasive ants; all of which could have a devastating impact on the ecosystems, native flora and fauna and the Anindilyakwa people if they were to establish in the archipelago.